All vehicle insurance

 Surviving spouses have the flexibility to continue the policy tax deferred without surrender fees as a new owner — or take a lump sum (again, without fees) to help meet their new life needs.

 This feature is available on qualified or non-qualified money.
-For more information about the riders and features available on annuities, please speak with your financial advisor.
+For more information about the riders and features available on annuities, please speak with your financial professional.

 Visit our library of annuities articles in the Learning Center.